msteenhagen/auditory-representations/sourcerep.md

 In what remains I will show that this understanding of auditory representation has the result that source representationalism should be accepted as a global thesis about auditory perception.

+##### Mike's point

+In a discussion of this material, Mike suggested that the argument I now use will not convince an opponent.
+This is because, ultimately, it is abductive.
+He suggested a different strategy: focus on the fact that we don't think of our perception of the piano when we listen to a recording as illusory.

+We take ourselves to hear a piano, we take ourselves to be listening to one, and yet we do not take it that any piano is present to us.
+If this is an argument for representation, then we must assume that a non-representational experience is one where, if we take ourself to experience an x, then we take an x to be present to us.
+Illusions, on this model, are non-representational experiences.

+Perhaps I can proceed through a discussion of features that reveal 'more'.
+So, an object can have an appearance such that it looks to have a back-side.
+One doesn't see the back, but one sees the whole object when one looks at it head-on.
+There is an analogous temporal case.
+But these are not the cases I need: for, I need a case where the features do make something 'not strictly perceived', perceived.

+Ultimately, I want to suggest that the problem of images finds a parallel in the 'problem of sounds'.
+We agree that a sound appears to sense, but does this also allow a coach to appear to sense?
+I want to defend an Augustinian account of perception, where we must understand that a perceptual activity is responsible for the object of perception: but this activity is constrained by what is present to us.
+(If it is not constrained in this way, we're merely imagining: in such a case, the activity is productive.)
+And I should keep in mind that, ultimately, it is the principle of mediation that is doing the lifting: we must think of the specific way the mediator appears to sense as being sufficient for the mediated appearing to sense – that is the discussion of the concept of 'design'.
+Here I in fact have a stronger case for the visual representations I focus on.

+He also emphasises that we can hear the source relation, and we agreed that one can have a further disagreement whether the source relation is an intentional one.

 ##### §6.
 The previous discussion brought out that we can hear both the sound of a piano and a piano itself in listening to a recording of Jarrett's *Köln Concert*.
 One may reason that in such circumstances, although the sound may be present in auditory experience, the piano we hear is represented in peception.
 Our hearing a Bösendorfer piano could not consist it a perceptual relation, given such an instrument's absence from the perceptual situation.
 Hearing sounds with the typical audible characteristics of the sound of a Bösendorfer piano enabled you to hear such an instrument in its absence.
 But now a question remains: Is the experience of hearing a piano when such an instrument is actually being played to us also one of hearing a piano representationally?